 The Presentation of Mary – commemorating Our Lady’s dedication and consecration to God as a young girl of about four years old in the Temple – is found in none of the four traditional Gospels, but rather related in the apocryphal ‘Gospel of James’, which dates from the beginning of the third century.
 However, as Paul VI puts it in his 1967 Apostolic Exhortation Marialis Cultus, that “apart from their apocryphal content” – which does not mean these ‘hidden Gospels’ are nothing more than mythical fables, even if they do contain much of such – such commemorations as Our Lady’s Presentation “present lofty and exemplary values and carry on venerable traditions having their origin especially in the East.

 As such tradition goes, Mary’s parents, Joachim and Anna – whose names are also apocryphal – were elderly and childless, faithful and devout, trusting in God that someday He would fulfil His promises – a recurrent theme in Scripture.
-Sure enough, He did, and in spades, permitting their child to be conceived immaculately ‘without original sin’, and to remain not just sinless her whole life long, but ‘full of grace’, the greatest creature in all of God’s creation, fitting for the one who would later also conceive immaculately the Redeemer Himself.
+Sure enough, He did, far more than they expected, for the child they conceived was immaculate, ‘without original sin’ – literally, ‘without stain’ – and to remain not just sinless her whole life long, but ‘full of grace’, the greatest creature in all of God’s creation, fitting for the one who would later also conceive immaculately the Redeemer Himself.

 This memorial has a special significance for those in religious and consecrated life, those who have given ‘all’ to serve Christ and His salvific work.
-For giving up the natural ‘joys’ of this life – not least, those of marriage and family life – leaves one more free to practice charity in a more perfect manner, at least in an objective, apostolic sense.
+For giving up some of the most significant natural pleasures of this life – those of marriage and family life – leaves one more free to practice charity in a more perfect manner, at least in an objective, apostolic sense.
 Karol Wojtyla would not have been ‘John Paul II’ if he had – legitimately – married and settled down as a virtuous professor at Jagiellonian.
 We are all grateful he chose the way he did, as we are for Our Lady as well.
 They were given much, and they gave much.

 There is a tradition that Our Lady made a vow of virginity as a young girl, which would have been quite out of the ordinary, as every Jewish maiden hoped to be chosen as the mother of the Messiah.
 In one of those many paradoxes in the Christian dispensation, the one God ended up choosing is the very one who gave all, even to the point of giving up any natural hope of being ‘the one’.
 How can this be, since I do not know man?
 But as the angel replied, with God, all things are possible.